Banana Sundae: History

-In April 2020, Banana Sundae was put off the air, in response to rival network GMA extending Kapuso Movie Festival to a two-movie block.
-This switch forced the network to extend the Sunday edition of KB Family Weekend to two movies, causing ASAP Natin 'To shorten to a 1-hour airtime in Banana Sundaes timeslot, as part of ABS-CBN's temporary programming changes due to the 2020 Luzon lockdown (which is part of the COVID-19 pandemic in the country).
+In April 2020, Banana Sundae was taken off the air in response to rival network GMA extending Kapuso Movie Festival to a two-movie block.
+This switch forced the network to extend the Sunday edition of KB Family Weekend to two movies, causing ASAP Natin 'To shorten to a 1-hour airtime in Banana Sundaes timeslot, as part of ABS-CBN's temporary programming changes due to the 2020 Luzon lockdown (also known locally as the Enhanced Community Quarantine or ECQ; which is part of the COVID-19 pandemic in the country).
 However, the program was discontinued when ABS-CBN Channel 2 was forced to shut down indefinitely.
-Repeat episodes of the program later aired via ABS-CBN's interim replacement, Kapamilya Channel every weeknight at 11:45 PM between June and July 2020.
+Past episodes of the program were later aired via ABS-CBN's interim replacement, Kapamilya Channel, every weeknight at 11:45 PM between June and July 2020.

-Through an article from Philippine Entertainment Portal, a gag show similar to Banana Sundae (considered its "successor") started airing on October 18, 2020, on TV5 produced by Brightlight Productions.
+According to an article from Philippine Entertainment Portal, a gag show similar to Banana Sundae (considered its "successor") started airing on October 18, 2020, on TV5, produced by Brightlight Productions.
 However, the program was retitled as Sunday 'Kada with only a few of its cast and director, Mortiz, of Banana Sundae on board.